edistyping/favoriteshirts-frontend/README.md

     (IP) All
         - Filter
             - Maybe not for Home
-        - Score/Review system
+        - (IP) Score/Review system
+            - How should the Client be updated when they rates a vote?

+            - (Done) Add to Product
+                - For Reading initial points and user-select
-            - For each Product
+                - For upvoting and downvoting calls
-            - Need a new table "Score" to keep track of which products a User rated
+            - (Done) Need a new table "Score" to keep track of which products a User rated
                 - Can be called by User only
                 - Score table: Id, UserId, ProductId, Scoring
                 - Same as Favorite
+        - Product
+            - Update formatting
         - Pages
-            - Update formatting
-        - Product
             - Update formatting
         - Navigation
             - Update formatting